 - Next Paper for Reading Group:

-suggested the next paper for the reading group to be âOn the Importance of the Final Time Step in Training Diffusion Modelsâ due to its importance & influence in the field.
-Moreover, he mentioned the significant work@636706883859906562
+@chad_in_the_housesuggested the next paper for the reading group to be âOn the Importance of the Final Time Step in Training Diffusion Modelsâ due to its importance & influence in the field.
+Moreover, he mentioned the significant work@636706883859906562has done in relation to this, sharing a link to the Colab notebook of his implementation. - Discussion on Diffusion Models:

-highlighted the issues of common diffusion noise schedules not enforcing the last timestep to have zero signal-to-noise ratio (SNR) and some sampler implementations not starting from the last timestep, indicating that these designs are flawed and cause discrepancies between training and inference. - Problem Implementing the Paper:
+@chad_in_the_househighlighted the issues of common diffusion noise schedules not enforcing the last timestep to have zero signal-to-noise ratio (SNR) and some sampler implementations not starting from the last timestep, indicating that these designs are flawed and cause discrepancies between training and inference. - Problem Implementing the Paper:

-found it interesting that stability failed to implement this exact research paper, inviting further discussion on this topic. - Epsilon Loss Problems:
+@chad_in_the_housefound it interesting that stability failed to implement this exact research paper, inviting further discussion on this topic. - Epsilon Loss Problems:

-pointed out that the implementation fell short due to issue with epsilon loss.
+@pseudoterminalxpointed out that the implementation fell short due to issue with epsilon loss.

 â· #core-announcements (1 messages):